Conedy/Conedy/documentation/networks.rst

 Edges
 -----

 Edges in Conedy indicate that two nodes are in some way dynamically coupled.
 The excact form of this coupling depends on the node.
-For example the same edge may represent diffusive coupling for ordinary differential equations and for iterated maps coupling as one would expect from a coupled map lattice.
+For example the same edge may represent diffusive coupling for ordinary differential equations or a coupling as one would expect for a coupled map lattice in case of iterated maps.

 Edges provide the target node with two variables: